axean/tergite-frontend/CONTRIBUTING.md

 # Contributing to tergite-landing-page

+**This project is currently not accepting pull requests from the general public yet.**

+**It is currently being developed by the core developers only.**

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 -   Reporting a bug